rtm/rtm.github.io/boberator.md

 # JavaScript "Pick"  Operator

-This document presents a proposed "pick" operator for JavaScript, also known as a "boberator".
-Here we use the sharp sign.
+This document presents a proposed "pick" operator for JavaScript, also known as the "boberator".
+It is represented by the sharp sign.

 ## Basics